 If you are donating interviews or oral histories by someone other than yourself, you should have the interviewee/respondent sign a release in terms of access to the material.
 Then you should indicate on the donor form what that access is and either have the interviewee/respondent sign the form or include the release form with your donation.
 The issues of duplication and use of such material beyond initial listening or viewing, such as duplication or public display, is especially important to specify.
 If you are donating artwork or photography by someone other than yourself, it would be helpful to include the name and address of the artist/photographer.
 If these are photographs you have taken or home videos you have made that are not copyrighted and include people other than yourself, you should indicate the conditions under which researchers can duplicate the material and whether you have the consent of the others involved.

 Appraisals and Tax Deductions

-Most gifts of personal papers are not tax deductible.
-You may wish to have an appraisal conducted for tax deduction purposes if you suspect your donation may have particular monetary value.
-We cannot do appraisals, but we may be able to suggest professionals who could do one.
+Most gifts of personal papers are not tax-deductible.
+You may wish to have an appraisal conducted for tax-deduction purposes if you suspect your donation may have particular monetary value.
+We cannot do appraisals, but we may be able to suggest professionals who could perform one.